mithranm/mithranm.github.io/README.md

 # mithranm.github.io

-This website showcases projects I have worked on outside of the classroom!
+This website showcases projects I have worked on.